Don Myrick: Death

 Myrick was killed in Los Angeles, California by a Santa Monica police officer during a narcotics investigation.
 While attempting to serve a search warrant, police officer Gary Barbaro mistook a butane lighter in Myrick's hand for a weapon.
 He fired a single bullet that hit Myrick in the chest.
 Myrick died in the hospital shortly afterward, aged 53.

-Following a funeral service at a Baptist church, his body was buried at Inglewood Park Cemetery in Los Angeles County.
+Following a funeral service at Bethany Baptist Church, his body was buried at Inglewood Park Cemetery in Los Angeles County.

 Myrick was survived by his mother, Antoinette Myrick-Carr (now deceased), wife Barbara (now deceased), and three daughters: Shani, Lauren, Shirika Myrick, as well as a cousin, Elliot Myrick.
 In 1995, their wrongful death lawsuit against the city was settled for $400,000.

-The song "For a Friend" by Phil Collins, released on the CD single "We Wait and We Wonder" in 1993, was a tribute to Myrick, who actively participated in Collins's songs and shows for many years.
+In 1994, Phil Collins released "For a Friend" as a B-side to "We Wait and We Wonder".
+The song describes the death of a male friend and includes Collins questioning what others knew and withheld.

 As a tribute, Gary Bias performs the saxophone solos that originated with Myrick at Earth, Wind & Fire's live shows.